Carl Van Vechten: Life and career

 Van Vechten played a critical role in the Harlem Renaissance and helped to bring greater clarity to the African-American movement.
 However, for a long time he was also seen as a very controversial figure.
 In Van Vechten's early writings, he claimed that black people were born to be entertainers and sexually "free".
-In other words, he believed that black people should be free to explore their sexuality and singers should follow their natural talents such as jazz, spirituals and blues.
+In other words, he believed that black people should be free to explore their sexuality and singers should follow their natural talents such as jazz, spirituals, and blues.
 Van Vechten wrote about his experiences of attending a Bessie Smith concert at the Orpheum Theatre in Newark, New Jersey, in 1925.

-In Harlem, Van Vechten often attended opera and cabarets.
+In Harlem, Van Vechten often attended operas and cabarets.
 He was credited for the surge in white interest in Harlem nightlife and culture as well as involved in helping well-respected writers such as Langston Hughes and Nella Larsen to find publishers for their early works.

 In 2001, Emily Bernard published Remember Me to Harlem, a collection of letters that documents the long friendship between Van Vechten and Langston Hughes, who publicly defended Nigger Heaven.
 Bernard's 2010 book Carl Van Vechten and the Harlem Renaissance: A Portrait in Black and White explores the messy and uncomfortable realities of race, and the complicated tangle of black and white in America.

 His older brother Ralph Van Vechten died on June 28, 1927; when Ralph's widow Fannie died in 1928, Van Vechten inherited $1 million invested in a trust fund, which was unaffected by the stock market crash of 1929 and provided financial support for Carl and Fania.

 By 1930, at the age of 50, Van Vechten was finished with writing and took up photography, using his apartment at 150 West 55th Street as a studio, where he photographed many notable people.

 Van Vechten died in 1964 at the age of 84 in New York City.
 His ashes were scattered over the Shakespeare garden in Central Park.
 He was the subject of a 1968 biography by Bruce Kellner, Carl Van Vechten and the Irreverent Decades, as well as Edward White's 2014 biography, The Tastemaker: Carl Van Vechten and the Birth of Modern America.
+In the 2015 HBO film Bessie, about blues singer Bessie Smith, Van Vechten is portrayed by Oliver Platt and is shown discussing his novel Nigger Heaven.